Active Consumers in the Future Energy System

 We can already see that consumption management brings significant savings to people.
 An analysis based on Eesti Energia’s data showed that the company’s consumers who bought electricity at stock exchange-prices reduced their consumption by a total of 30−40 MW during the hours when prices were extremely high on 5 January this year and saved a total of about 1.5 million euros on buying electricity.

-The Foresight Centre’s research stream ‘Active Consumers in the Future Energy System.
-Development Trends until 2040’ (in Estonian) aims to identify the key factors that shape the active role of consumers in the future energy system and to create scenarios of the possible impact of households and other micro-producers on the Estonian energy system up to 2040.
+The Foresight Centre’s report ‘Active Consumers in the Future Energy System.
+Development Trends until 2040’ (full report in Estonian) aims to identify the key factors that shape the active role of consumers in the future energy system and to create scenarios of the possible impact of households and other micro-producers on the Estonian energy system up to 2040.

 The analysis of demand response potential in Estonia was commissioned by the Foresight Centre and conducted by the FinEst Centre for Smart Cities, operating under Tallinn University of Technology (TalTech), and the university’s Department of Electrical Power Engineering and Mechatronics.